National Freeway 3: Route Description

 This freeway mostly serves as a bypass to major cities in Western Taiwan, traveling through suburban and rural areas.
 However, Freeway 3 is also the primary freeway in the counties of Nantou and Pingtung, as well as the first ever being built in these counties.
 Various expressways and east–west freeways link Freeway 3 with urban areas typically served by Freeway 1.
-The purposes of this freeway are to increase economic development in the rural area and to relieve congestion along Freeway 1.
+The purposes of this freeway are to increase economic development in rural areas and to relieve congestion along Freeway 1.

 The freeway begins at an intersection with Provincial Highway 2 (臺二線) and Provincial Highway 2F (臺二己線) in Keelung.
 Highway 2F, also known as Port of Keelung Western Connector (基隆港西岸聯外道路), is an elevated road that connects the Port of Keelung with Freeway 3.
 The freeway travels in a northeast–southwest direction through the western part of Keelung before intersecting Freeway 1 in Xizhi.
 The freeway then travels along the mountains of New Taipei City and Taipei, bypassing the southeastern and southern edge of the Taipei metropolitan area.
 Connections to downtown Taipei are available through Huandong Blvd (環東大道) in Nangang and Freeway 3A in Wenshan.
 In Nangang, the freeway intersects National Freeway 5, which travels through the Xueshan Range before reaching Yilan County in Eastern Taiwan.
 In Yingge, the freeway meets National Freeway 2 which provides connections to downtown Taoyuan as well as Taipei's main international airport, Taoyuan International Airport.
 In Taoyuan, the freeway is mostly parallel to Provincial Highway 3, traveling through the mountainous areas of the city.
 As the freeway enters Hsinchu County it turns to a slightly east–west direction before intersecting Freeway 1 for the second time at the border of Hsinchu county and Hsinchu city.
 This stretch of the freeway is also known as the Northern Second Freeway (北部第二高速公路, 北二高).